etcware/jekyll-event-pages/README.md

 [![Gem Version](https://img.shields.io/gem/v/jekyll-event-pages.svg)](https://rubygems.org/gems/jekyll-event-pages)
 [![Build Status](https://travis-ci.org/field-theory/jekyll-event-pages.png?branch=master)](https://travis-ci.org/field-theory/jekyll-event-pages)

+This plugin is deeply inspired by based on [jekyll-category-pages](https://github.com/field-theory/jekyll-category-pages) plugin.
+It works on an attribute called events in place of categories.
 This plugin adds event index pages with and without pagination.
 Benefits are:
 * Easy to setup and use, fully compatible with the default [pagination